• HOME

 A post shared by The Earthshot Prize (@earthshotprize)

-On 19 September 2023, Prince William announced the 15 finalists for this year’s Earthshot Prize at the second Earthshot Innovation Summit.
-The innovators, who represent six continents, were chosen from 1,100 nominees and are all in the running to receive one of five £1 million prizes.
-Without further ado, the finalists are:
+On 19 September 2023, Prince William announced the 15 finalists for the 2023 Earthshot Prize at the second Earthshot Innovation Summit.
+The innovators, who represent six continents, were chosen from 1,100 nominees and were all in the running to receive one of five £1 million prizes.
+The finalists were:

 Photo 1 of